A Focus on Foundation Planting

 After fulfilling those requirements, you’ll want to consider two main factors.

 This may seem complex, but you don’t need to have any special knowledge to evaluate a plant’s root system.
-Instead, a quick search online will reveal what you need to know.
+Instead, an online search will reveal what you need to know.

 Another essential element of foundation planting is spacing.
 This is where the mature size of a plant is important.
 Again, it’s easy to find the mature size of a plant online, and, in many cases, when you purchase a plant, it will come with a tag that indicates how large it will grow.